adrianhaith/PolicyGradientSkillLearning/readme.md

 - matplotlib
 - ipympl

-If using anaconda (recommended) you can install these packages by typing:
+You can install these packages by typing:
 `pip install -r requirements.txt'

 Agents and environments are implemented in a way that is consistent with gynasium RL environments, but do not depend on the gymnasium package.